SvenKortekaas04/Handwritten-Digit-Recognition/README.md

 # Make prediction
 prediction = model.predict(image)

-# Print the digit that was predicted by the model
+# Print the raw output of the model
 print(prediction)
 ```